-The goal of any algorithm that computes the data cube is to take advantage of commonalities between different group-bys.
+The goal of any algorithm that computes the data cube is to take advantage of commonalities between different groupbys.
 Techniques that have been proposed include sharing partitions, sorts or partial sorts and intermediate results between group-bys with common attributes.
-Some of the most well known algorithms include PipeSort [AAD+, SAG96], Overlap [DANR96], PartitionCube and MemoryCube [RS], ArrayCube [ZDN].
-Since these algorithms are well noted, we will not review them here in detail.